-Here I suggest the amazing InterContinental Fiji Golf Resort & Spa, most definitely one of my favorite resorts in all of Fiji.
-Located in the main island with an easy access from/to the airport, the InterContinental offers all you search for in Fiji.
-Amazing beach, great snorkeling, scuba diving 5 minutes by boat, easy surfing break 2 minutes from the resort, pools for kids and adults only.
-Multiple great food options and a friendly service.
+Here I suggest the amazing InterContinental Fiji Golf Resort & Spa (see photos here), most definitely one of my favourite resorts in all of Fiji.
+Located on the main island with easy access from/to the airport, the InterContinental offers all you search for in Fiji.
+Amazing beach, great snorkelling, scuba diving 5 minutes by boat, easy surfing break 2 minutes from the resort, pools for kids and adults only.
+Multiple great food options and friendly service.
 Great resort for both couples and families.

 The most famous attraction is probably the dive with the shark, just off Beqa Island, almost in front of Pacific Harbour.